itpropro/nuxt-oidc-auth/README.md

 This module only works with SSR (server-side rendering) enabled as it uses server API routes.
 You cannot use this module with `nuxt generate`.

-## Vue Composables
+## Vue Composable

-Nuxt OIDC Auth automatically add some api routes to interact with the current user session and adds the following composables to access it from your Vue components:
+Nuxt OIDC Auth automatically adds some API routes to interact with the current user session and adds the `useOidcAuth` composable, which provides the following refs and methods to access the session from your Vue components:

 - `loggedIn`
 - `user`